ygd/ygd.github.io/_posts/2015-12-14-why-i-switch-from-wordpress-to-jekyll.md

 You have to see how you handle contact forms, comment functionality and other things which is coming obviously out of the box with WordPress.
 But there are a couple of ways to solve this problems.

 I am a fan of simplicity.
 I try to get rid of things which are not really necessary.
 This helps me to keep things clean and reduce complexity.
-I never thought about a contact form on my website.
+I never thought about the need of a contact form on my website.
 It was always a part of the website.
 But Jekyll made me think of it.
 At the end I came to the conclusion that I don’t need it necessarily.
-Boom.
+Zack.
 One element less on the website.

 ### Comparing Jekyll and WordPress performance